OWASP/wstg/document/4-Web_Application_Security_Testing/07-Input_Validation_Testing/20-Testing_for_Mass_Assignment.md

 #### PHP

-Laravel Eloquent ORM provides a `create` method which allows to automatically assign attributes.
-However, latest versions of Eloquent ORM provide a default protection against mass assignment vulnerabilities requiring to explicitly specify allowed attributes that can be assigned automatically, through the `$fillable` array, or attributes that have to be protected (non-bindable), trough the `$guarded` array.
+Laravel Eloquent ORM provides a `create` method which allows automatic assignment of attributes.
+However, the latest versions of Eloquent ORM provide default protection against mass assignment vulnerabilities requiring to explicitly specify allowed attributes that can be assigned automatically, through the `$fillable` array, or attributes that have to be protected (non-bindable), trough the `$guarded` array.
 Therefore by analyzing the models (classes that extend the `Model` class) it is possible to identify which attributes are allowed or denied and therefore point out potential vulnerabilities.

 #### .NET